Alex7170/WorkWorld-site/README.md

             passwordOfEmail:   // password of server email
         }

-If you found somenug or mistake - i am waiting your report :)
+If you found some bug or mistake - i am waiting your report :)